-Hinamatsuri is also known as “Doll’s Festival”, and popular event to decorate Hina dolls and pray for young girls’ growth and happiness.
+Hinamatsuri is also known as “Doll’s Festival,” a popular event to decorate Hina dolls and pray for young girl’s growth and happiness.

-In the Edo period, the Hinamatsuri was formed by the combination of the purification and “Hiina Asobi”, a play for aristocratic children.
+In the Edo period, the Hinamatsuri was formed by the combination of purification and “Hiina Asobi,” a play for aristocratic children.

 Since the mid-Edo period, the Hinamatsuri (Doll’s Festival) has been popular among ordinary people as an annual girl’s festival.

-Recently, there are many home decorating only the Emperor(odairi-sama) and the Empress(ohina-sama), but in the seven-stage Hina dolls, in addition to three court ladies and five musicians, there are drawers, mirror stand, tea ceremony utensils and so on.
+Recently, there have been many homes decorated only the Emperor(dairy-sama) and the Empress(china-sama), but in the seven-stage Hina dolls, in addition to three court ladies and five musicians, there are drawers, mirror stand, tea ceremony utensils and so on.

 It is said that Hinamatsuri (Doll’s Festival) imitated the wedding in the Imperial Palace.

 For reference, “Tango no sekku” on May 5th is also known as Children’s Day, a festival to pray for the healthy growth and happiness of boys.

 How long is Hinamatsuri display from when to when?